SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 In this example, the first ``Bool`` value (``hasValidDoorKey``) is ``false``, but the second value (``knowsEmergencyOverridePassword``) is ``true``.
 Because one value is ``true``, the overall expression also equates to ``true``, and access is allowed.

-Note that if the left-hand side of an OR expression is ``true``, the right-hand side will not be evaluated, as it will not change the outcome of the overall expression.
+Note that if the left-hand side of an OR expression is ``true``, the right-hand side will not be evaluated, because it cannot change the outcome of the overall expression.

 Combining Logical Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~